JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

-`_PARALLEL_OUTPUT_FRONTIER` groups raw-operation outputs whose real intervals strictly overlap and end in that unit. `_PARALLEL_BIT_FRONTIER` groups genuine bit requests that strictly cross the same point, provided their equal-width one-cut boundaries all move to one common physical unit after materialization.
+`_PARALLEL_OUTPUT_FRONTIER` groups raw-operation outputs whose real intervals strictly overlap and end in that unit. `_PARALLEL_BIT_FRONTIER` groups genuine bit requests that strictly cross the same point, provided their equal-width boundaries — assuming each leaf gets exactly one cut, the only count known at formation time — all move to one common physical unit after materialization.
 A coherent ancestor output remains preferable when it covers the complete frontier with one bank.
 Every accepted group carries one deterministic group identity, member list, physical unit, and aggregate registered-bit cost: it is one logical cut even though lowering writes several physical banks.
 Final realization checks and non-deepening cleanup validate or remove these groups atomically.

+The stamped physical unit is only that one-cut estimate, though: a leaf that goes on to collect a second bit request (its own group's sibling frontier) moves ALL of that leaf's requests together to a different, but still common, equal-width boundary once `MATERIALIZE_BIT_PLACEMENT_REQUESTS` sees the real per-leaf count — the group's *planned* unit is provisional diagnostic metadata, not an invariant to hold the realized placements to.
+`SUMMARIZE_PLACEMENT_GROUPS` therefore verifies every planned member realized and that all realized members share one physical unit, records the realized unit and whether it moved from the plan in `placement_trace.json`, and raises only on a genuine loss (a missing member) or a genuine split (realized members on different units) — not on a moved-but-coherent frontier.

 Bit splitting therefore survives whenever it genuinely pays and is dropped when it only looked like it would on the raster.